 Who is Lindsey Ferguson?

 Lindsey is a 26 year-old singer-songwriter based in Los Angeles who produces her songs all organically.
 Born in Pennsylvania, she is also a filmmaker and painter.
-Lindsey went to NYU Steinhardt where she didn’t get to finish her master’s in Music Business because of the 2020 pandemic.
-However, she decided traveled to LA to live with her now fiance, Jordan Plotner.
+Lindsey went to NYU Steinhardt where she did get to finish her master’s in Music Business because of the 2020 pandemic.
+She then decided to travel to LA to live with her now fiance, Jordan Plotner.

-Lindsey has released several singles, played in London (Tileyard), Rockwood Music Hall, and other venues.
+Lindsey has released several singles, played in Tileyard Studios in London, Rockwood Music Hall, and other venues.
 However, Being a Girl is her first most significant release to date.
 This album is a collection of intimate moments through 2018-2021.
 The album also highlights moments including living with her parents, having her heart broken, and coming to terms with be diagnosed with clinical anxiety and depression.

 As I am writing this, I am watching TV with my Dad.
 I tend to listen to music that I am reviewing, but for this I do not have to.
-Being a Girl is like listening to First Aid Kit in that way, you just don’t forget the feeling you get when listening to every song.
+Being a Girl is like listening to the great singers in First Aid Kit in that way, you just don’t forget the feeling you get when listening to every song.